neonailol/kactoos/docs/nnl.rocks.kactoos.map/-map-entry/-init-.md

 `V` - Value type

-`src` - The key of the entry's map.
+`key` - The key of the entry's map.

-`trgt` - The value associated to the key of the entry's map.
+`value` - The value associated to the key of the entry's map.

 **Since**
-0.9
+0.4